You are here

-- Our top five favourite English records/music videos (including a final presentation with their number one song or video or lyrics).
+- Our top five favourite English records or music videos (including a final presentation with their number one song or video)

-- Our top five teenage fashions/teenage status symbols (e.g. mobile phone, moped).
+- Our top five teenage fashions or teenage status symbols (e.g. mobile phone, moped, etc.)

-A short project can be presented in one lesson, prepared and researched and completed in the next lesson.
+The project can be presented in one lesson, then prepared, researched and completed in the next lesson.

 - It gives students controlled opportunities to provide their own content in language lessons.

 - It can be tailored to their school's curriculum or their own specialisations.

 - The oral presentation of each group's findings can take as much time as is appropriate, depending on the enthusiasm and language level of the class.

 - The final oral presentation stage gives excellent practice in extended speaking which is useful for higher levels.
 It can also be appropriate to the oral component of students' exams and gives them extra practice in talking about topics close to their hearts.